UNSW-Data-Soc/unsw-data-soc.github.io/caseComp.md

                         How will we be judged?
                     </summary>
                         <p>
-                        Find out at the Case Brief Kickoff which will be released on facebook soon!
+                        Find out at the Case Brief Kickoff which will be released on Facebook soon!
                         </p>
                     </details>
                     <details>